kc0112/Camera/Readme.md

 ## Functions
-  -Capture image & record videos, add filters, zoom, save to gallery.
+  - Capture image & record videos, add filters, zoom, save to gallery.
-  -Used HTML, CSS and JavaScript.
+  - Used HTML, CSS and JavaScript.
-  -Used Canvas for UI .
+  - Used Canvas for UI .
-  -Used IndexedDB for gallery storage.
+  - Used IndexedDB for gallery storage.